RocketChat/docs-old/user-guides/channel-actions/README.md

 `Newer than` and `Older than` allow you to set a timespan of messages to delete.
 If you leave both fields blank, all messages will delete.
 If you only wish to delete all messages posted after a specific date, you can fill in the `Newer than` field.
 If you wish to delete all messages posted before a specific date, you can fill in the `Older than` field.
 To delete messages between two dates, you fill in both fields.

+The `Users` field allows you to specify any users to delete the content from.
+If this field is filled, only their messages will be cleared.
+Leave it empty to not narrow down - the script will not care about who the content belongs to.

 To further specify what you wish to be removed, you can use the other checkboxes:

 - __Inclusive__: if this is checked, all messages that land on the exact start/end times you have specified will be deleted too.